catseye/Dungeons-of-Ekileugor/README.markdown

 *   the contents of rooms are not visible until entered
 *   levels populated with monsters, treasure, potions, traps, and stairwells
 *   monsters persue the hero and engage in combat with hit points
+*   experience points for victory in combat, experience levels
 *   queued status messages
 *   progressively more difficult dungeon levels
 *   whatever else I can squeeze in: see TODO, below.